aDeepBlueOcean/dibs-contracts/README.md

 Here is a list of parameters to decide on when integrating DiBs:

-- `firstRoundStartTime: number`: Unix timestamp indicating when the first round of the will start.
+- `firstRoundStartTime: number`: Unix timestamp indicating when the first round will start.
 For example: `1687996800`.

 - `roundDuration: number`: Duration of each round in seconds.
 For example: `604800` (equivalent to one week).